10 of the snowiest places in the UK

 In this article we look at some of the snowiest places in the UK based upon how many days of the year on average they see snow falling.
 Snowy conditions in the UK are often associated with a flow of air from the east or north during the winter and so it is little surprise that upland areas of the east and north-east of the UK dominate the list.

-Home to the most popular snowsports destination in the UK, the Cairngorm National Park in the Mountain Weather forecast - East Highlands hosts some of the snowiest locations in the UK.
+Home to the most popular snowsports destination in the UK, the Cairngorm National Park in the Grampian mountains hosts some of the snowiest locations in the UK.

 The weather station at the Cairngorm chairlift has the highest average number of days of snow falling with snow falling on 76 days throughout the year (based on 1981-2010 averages), while the station at Aviemore records 66 days.